Interview with Raymond Race

 Description

-Raymond Race was born in a family working in the textile industry and joined the RAF in 1943, serving on the metropolitan communications squadron.
-Tells about his family’s military service: his father joined the Royal Field Artillery; his eldest brother who served on 103 Squadron in Bomber Command, flew an operation on Peenemunde and got shot down over Holland; another brother served as an air gunner in Coastal Command.
+Raymond Race was born into a family working in the textile industry and joined the RAF in 1943, serving on the metropolitan communications squadron.
+He tells of his family’s military service: his father joined the Royal Field Artillery; his eldest brother who served on 103 Squadron in Bomber Command, flew an operation on Peenemunde and got shot down over Holland; another brother served as an air gunner in Coastal Command.
 Describes his elder brother’s military service and his burial place and the memorial built in Holland on the crash site.
-Tells of his life after the war, working as a civil servant.
+Raymond tells of his life after the war, working as a civil servant.

 Creator